azalecki/azalecki.github.io/README.md

 ## About Me

-I am a [Your Name], a passionate researcher and cartographer with expertise in [mention any specific skills, software, or techniques you specialize in].
-My work spans across fields such as [mention key areas of research: urban planning, environmental studies, historical mapping, etc.].
+My name is Alexandra "Ola" Zalecki and I am a researcher and cartographer with expertise in geographic and map design.
+My work spans across fields such as human geography, sociology and environmental justice.
 I am driven by the power of maps to communicate complex data and insights, and I enjoy bringing a data-driven approach to spatial problem-solving.

 ## My Work